openconfig/models-ci/README.md

 Non per-model validators may not have `test.sh`, and so may require a direct call in order to execute.

-No matter which way, the results are put into a `/workspace/results/<validator tool>` directory to be processed into a human-readable format.
+No matter which way, the results are put into a `/workspace/results/<validatorId><non-latest-version>` directory to be processed into a human-readable format.
 Here `/workspace` is the root directory for all GCB builds.
+You can find the `validatorId` in the `commonci` package.
+The latest version is either the latest tagged version, or without it, the head.

 #### Special File Within Each Validator's Results Directory and Their Meanings